Pug Pearman

 William Andrew "Pug" Pearman (May 1, 1929 – December 19, 2004) was an American football player.
 A native of North Carolina, Pearman attended the University of Tennessee where he played at the tackle position for the Tennessee Volunteers football team.
 He was a member of the national championship 1951 Tennessee team and was selected by the Associated Press, the Football Writers Association of America, and the Newspaper Enterprise Association as a first-team player on their 1951 College Football All-America Teams.

 After graduating from Tennessee, Pearman served in the U.S. Army Corps of Engineers from 1952 to 1954.
-He was thereafter employed until 1970 by Exxon and later by Vol Oil Company and in the 1980s by Browning-Ferris Industries.
+He was thereafter employed by Exxon until 1970 and later by Vol Oil Company.
+In the 1980s, he worked for Browning-Ferris Industries.